Hen Party Planning Checklist for Weymouth | 2026 Guide

 Estimate overall costs

-Compile preliminary costings for accommodation, travel, activities, and food to sense-check the budget.
+Compile accommodation, travel, activities and food costs to sense-check the budget.

 Book the primary accommodation